LawsonDaiki/LawsonDaiki/README.md

 In August of 2020, I concluded the Harvard's CS50 course and felt in love with coding 🌟

-My focus is to be a excellent software enginner :grin: I work at Aion Solution as a Django/Python developer, building new features, making integrations with ERPs, modeling and consuming REST APIs and writing tests with Pytest :stuck_out_tongue_winking_eye:
+My focus is to be a excellent software enginner :grin: I work at Aion Solution as a Django/Python developer, building new features, making integrations with ERPs, developing and consuming REST APIs and writing tests with Pytest :stuck_out_tongue_winking_eye:

 I have a degree in Civil Engineering at the Universidade de São Paulo.
 Currently working as a software engineer :blush: